 Perhaps you’re worried that the person spends money frivolously or doesn’t follow through on their commitments.
 These can be important traits to know about someone if you’re looking for a serious relationship, but try to find clues from their behavior today rather than their credit history.

 Also, once you get to the point where you feel comfortable, you could start having discussions about finances.
 You don’t need to get into the details about how much each person makes, owes, or credit scores, but you can discuss what you like to save for and how you enjoy spending money.
 The answers can offer insight into the person’s hopes and dreams for the future, along with their personal financial management style.

 There's Always Room to Grow

 You may also find yourself wanting to jump in fully, in spite of what you once saw as a red flag — such as late-night impulse shopping.
 Or, perhaps you’re the one with a habit or credit score that others may see as red flags.
 Fear not.
 Credit, finances, and attitudes toward money can change, especially when you’re willing to put in time and effort.

 Sometimes, the right partner can even offer a helping hand.
 Other times, a significant other is the last person you’ll listen to when it comes to a certain type of advice.
-In either case, a free or low-cost consultation with a certified credit counselor might be a good place to start.
+In either case, working with a certified nonprofit credit counselor might be a good place to start.